 Travel restrictions and entry stops

-The total number of Corona infections in Australia is more than 28,900 and 909 people have passed away, due to the virus.
-And the country has recorded 25,486 recoveries.
-Strict lockdown measures were put in place to contain the virus and reduce the number of infections.
-Since numbers declined, these measures have been slowly lifted.
+The total number of Corona infections in Australia is more than 29,500 and 910 people have passed away, due to the virus.
+By implementing strict lockdown measures, when necessary, Australia has been able to contain the virus and reduce the number of infections.

 For Australia 'code orange' applies.
 This means that only Australian citizens or permanent residents can travel to the country.
 Exceptions include close relatives of Australian citizens and permanent residents including spouses, minors, legal guardians and cohabiting partners.
 Also, New Zealanders and other travellers who have been in New Zealand for the past 14 days or more, are also allowed to enter the country.

 Travellers who are staying in Australia on a temporary visa and need to stay in the country longer than expected, due to current circumstances, should apply for an extension before it expires.
 More information about this can be found on the site of the Australian Government.

-All states have or are planning to re-open their internal borders.
-And domestic travel within Australia is starting to resume.
+All states have re-opened their internal borders.
+And domestic travel within Australia has resumed.
 Detailed information on rules and restrictions per state can be found here.
 Availability of public transport varies per state.

-The total number of Coronavirus infections in New Zealand is currently 2336, of which 25 people have passed away, due to the virus.
-The strict measures that were put in force have ensured that a new outbreak has been contained.
+The total number of Coronavirus infections in New Zealand is currently more than 2550, of which 26 people have passed away, due to the virus.
+The strict measures that were put in force have ensured that new outbreaks have been contained.

 New Zealand has relaxed their strict measures and residents are free to travel around freely in their own country.
 For New Zealand 'code orange' applies.
 This means that only New Zealand citizens or permanent residents can travel to the country.
 More information can be found here.